OSHA Workplace Violence Prevention Quiz

 Case Study 3: The Isolated Warehouse Worker

-Liam is a warehouse worker who often works alone in a remote area of the facility.
-His colleagues have expressed concerns about his isolation, especially after a recent spate of burglaries in nearby buildings.
+Lia is a warehouse worker who often works alone in a remote area of the facility.
+Her colleagues have expressed concerns about her isolation, especially after a recent spate of burglaries in nearby buildings.

-What strategies should Liam's employer consider to reduce the risk of workplace violence and comply with OSHA's recommendations?
+What strategies should Lia's employer consider to reduce the risk of workplace violence and comply with OSHA's recommendations?

 The employer should assess the risk factors associated with working alone in a remote area, improve environmental design such as lighting and access controls, ensure frequent check-ins with isolated workers, provide a means of emergency communication, and consider adopting a buddy system or additional staffing during vulnerable hours.